-During the years ended December 31, 2023, the Group entered into discount loan transactions by using some of its banker's acceptance bills in mainland China.
+During the years ended December 31, 2024 and 2023, the Group entered into discount loan transactions by using some of its banker's acceptance bills in mainland China.
 According to the loan contract, if these bankers' acceptance bills are not recoverable at maturity, transferees have the right to demand the Group pay the unsettled balance.
 Since the Group has not transferred the significant risks and rights relating to these bankers' acceptance bills, the Group continues to recognize the full carrying amounts of these banker's acceptance bills.

-As of December 31, 2023, the carrying amount of these banker's acceptance bills that have been transferred but not derecognized was \$42,143 thousand, and the carrying amount of the related liabilities was \$42,143 thousand.
+As of December 31, 2024 and 2023, the carrying amount of these banker's acceptance bills that have been transferred but not derecognized was \$0 and \$42,143 thousand, and the carrying amount of the related liabilities was \$0 and \$42,143 thousand, respectively.

-25. TRANSACTIONS WITH RELATED PARTIES
+26. TRANSACTIONS WITH RELATED PARTIES